-Learn my tip to rolling out an even cookie dough for uniform sugar cookies!
+Learn my tip on how to roll out cookie dough evenly for uniform sugar cookies!

 I discovered the joy of cookie making two years ago.
 I have been a baker for years, and love baking, but never gotten into the world of rolled cookies.
 The reason I never did is that I actually don’t like sugar cookies (I know – I’m weird!).
 That is until I discovered a recipe for a chocolate sugar cookie!

 Once I discovered it, I just had to make and decorate cookies!
 I started by taking a local cookie making class.
 However, in those classes, they tend to have the cookie already made for you.
 Once I got home, I struggled with getting the dough rolled out evenly.
 I couldn’t get the dough rolled out to a uniform thickness, so that means it doesn’t bake evenly.
 It also means I’d get torn to shreds on the cookie baking challenge (yes, I have a pipe dream that I could totally be on that show).

-Related Posts: How to Make Wet on Wet Royal Icing Hearts
+Related Cookie Making Posts: How to Make Wet on Wet Royal Icing Hearts

 I found a simple kitchen tool that solved that for me!

 How to Roll Out An Even Cookie Dough

 It’s an adjustable rolling pin evenly flattens the dough to ensure uniform baking!
 I personally love my Joseph Joseph rolling pin.
 It has 1/16, 1/6, 1/4, and 3/8-inch removable discs make it simple to roll to the desired thickness.
 Its made of solid beech wood, the plastic rings are etched with measurements and has plastic screws hold rings in place.

-I tend to roll my cookies out to ¼ inch thick.
+I tend to roll out my cookie dough to ¼ inch thick.
 It’s the perfect thickness for me.
 It’s not so thin it breaks, but I also don’t care for thick cookies.
 You can play with your cookie dough thickness, and find the one that is perfect for you!

 Another Tip for Rolling Out Cookie Dough